sanderburton/Caesar_Cipher/README.md

 python caesar.py [OPTIONS...]
 Files...
 ```

-NOTE: if your python interpreter has not been added to your PATH variable, you will get a "command not found" error when using the python command.
+NOTE: if a python interpreter has not been added to your PATH variable, you will get a "command not found" error when using the python command.

-Mac users may need to use 'python3' as macs tend to ship with both python (python 2) and python 3.
+Mac users may need to use 'python3' as macs tend to ship with both python 2 and python 3.
-#### encrypt
-takes any number of files,

 #### options
 ```